bitsgalore/bitsgalore.github.io/_posts/2023/2023-03-09-extracting-text-from-epub-files-in-python.md

 3. [**EbookLib**](https://github.com/aerkalov/ebooklib).
 This is a Python library for reading and writing E-books in various formats, including EPUB (both EPUB 2 en EPUB 3).
 EbookLib is also the E-book library that is used by Textract.

-The following table below the versions of the above tools that I used in my tests:
+The following table shows the versions of these tools that I used in my tests:

 |Software|Version|
 |:--|:--|